Skip to content

 Streetphotography in Monochrome

-On the front page you see a header showpiece on top (be patient if it doesn’t pop out immediately, it will load eventually), below the last seven posts are displayed in chronological order.
-If you click on “show more” on the bottom of the page you can access the older ones.
-Another possibility to browse through the posts is to make use of the calendar or the archives in the sidebar.
+On the front page, you see a header showpiece on top (be patient if it doesn’t pop out immediately; it will load eventually).
+Below, the last seven posts are displayed in chronological order.
+If you click “show more” at the bottom of the page, you can access the older ones.
+Another possibility for browsing through the posts is to use the calendar or the archives in the sidebar.
 I think the functionality is quite self-explanatory, so I won’t elaborate.
-There is also a neat search function on the top of the side bar and a tag cloud if you like it more topic-oriented.
-So the site works mostly through the front page now with the side-bar as toolkit for navigation.
-However the top menu is not gone entirely.
-The About or Contact section remained basically unchanged, so if you want to give me some feedback – that’s the way to go and I would certainly appreciate it (or you can comment the individual posts of course) 🙂 The other menu points are brand new.
-So the portfolio section is basically a new way I conceive and re-organize photo series by creating portfolios out of thematically or geographically linked posts.
-So instead of searching all of my Usbekistan posts for example, here you have them in one place ready to view.
-Another new thing ist the Store.
-If you like you can buy prints or digital copy rights for certain pictures via the 500px store.
-It’s just a selection, if you need something else please contact me.
-So that’s it.
-Back to business:
+There is also a neat search function on the sidebar and a tag cloud if you want it to be more topic-oriented.
+So, the site works mainly through the front page now, with the sidebar as a toolkit for navigation.
+However, the top menu is not gone entirely.
+The About or Contact section remained basically unchanged, so if you want to give me some feedback – that’s the way to go, and I would certainly appreciate it (or you can comment on the individual posts, of course) 🙂 The other menu points are brand new.
+So, the portfolio section is a new way to conceive and re-organize photo series by creating portfolios from thematically or geographically linked posts.
+So instead of searching all of my Uzbekistan posts, for example, here you have them in one place, ready to view.

-Streetphotography in Monochrome.
+Street photography in Monochrome.
 Shot in Poland and Austria in 2014.

 test